Defeating Our Human Nature (Part 6. Idolatry - Creating Your Own God)

 "And the LORD spoke all these words saying: I am the LORD your God, who brought you out of the land of Egypt, out of the house of bondage.
 You shall have no other gods before me.
 You shall not make for yourself a carved image--any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth; you shall not bow down to them or serve them.
 For I, the LORD your God, am a jealous God, visiting the iniquity of the fathers upon the children to the third and fourth generations of those who hate Me, but showing mercy to thousands, to those who love Me and keep My commandments."
 (Exodus 20:1-6)

 As Moses, the "friend" of God, was ready to come down from the summit of Mt.
 Horeb with the two tablets of the law in hand, God said to him, "Go, get down!
 For your people whom you brought out of the land of Egypt have corrupted themselves.
 They have turned aside quickly out of the way which I commanded them.
-They have made themselves a molded calf, and worshipped it and made sacrifices to it, and said, "This is your god, O Israel, that brought you out of the land of Egypt."
+They have made themselves a molded calf, and worshiped it and made sacrifices to it, and said, "This is your god, O Israel, that brought you out of the land of Egypt."

 Idolatry Surrounding Israel Throughout The Years

 God knew how hard it was going to be for Israel to refrain from copying the people surrounding them.
 He had said that if they were to listen and obey Him that they would have blessings of the former and latter rain and health and peace of mind.
 But that kind of worship needed faith, this God cannot be seen with the naked eye.
 He manifests Himself in many other ways, the chiefest of which is His awesome Creation.
 God personally shows each man evidence of Himself and of His glory and attributes through the things He has created.
 There is no excuse for idolatry because each person is shown clearly the truth of God, by God Himself.
 Idolatry is tempting but not impossible to resist.
-They would have to reinforce their own faith by reviewing and rehearsing the words of God in their minds constantly every day.
+In order to resist idolatry, they would have to reinforce their own faith by reviewing and rehearsing the words of God in their minds constantly every day.
 They would have to discipline themselves to confess their sins and to sacrifice, to pray and to read, to stay their mind on heavenly things afar off.

 "And these words which I command you today shall be in your heart...So shall it be when the LORD your God brings you into the land of which He swore...then beware, lest you forget the LORD who brought you out of the land of Egypt, from the house of bondage.
 You shall love the LORD your God and serve Him, and shall take oaths in His name.
 You shall not go after other gods, the gods of the peoples who are all around you (for the LORD your God is a jealous God among you) lest the anger of the LORD your God be aroused against you and destroy you from the face of the earth."
 (Deuteronomy 6:6, 10a,12-15)

 The neighboring religions were different.
-To the tactile senses the gods worshipped by Israel's neighbors were real.
+To the tactile senses the gods worshiped by Israel's neighbors were real.
 They sparkled and shone with gold and silver and precious stones that caught and appealed to the lust of the eyes.
 You could have little carved talismans in your pocket and little shrines in your home.
 You could create a garden of worship for yourself to commune with nature and smell the flowers while you chilled with a god you felt was truly yours.
 The heathen groups around them had developed their idol worship into whole plausible dogmata that made sense in the mindset of the times.
 They wove into their worship items you could see and touch, nothing requiring faith and thoughtful contemplation.
 The religion contained, color and artwork, pageantry and social involvement, rituals that made one feel like they had an active part in their own deliverance, partying that included intense sexual tension and release; who wouldn't lust after that?

 God warned them and told them exactly what they would be tempted to do and the results if they did: